Frequently asked questions (FAQ)¶

 The maximum wall time for calculations on Hydra is 5 days.
 If your job requires a longer wall time, there are a few options to consider.

-Long running calculations can often be split into restartable chunks that can be submitted one after the other.
-First check the documentation of the software itself for restarting options.
+- Long running calculations can often be split into restartable chunks that can be submitted one after the other.
+First consult the documentation of the software itself for restarting options.

-If the software does not support restarting, you can use checkpointing.
+- If the software does not support restarting, you can use checkpointing.
 Checkpointing means making a snapshot of the current state of your calculation and saving it to disk.
-The snapshot can then be used to restore the state and continue your calculation.
+The snapshot can then be used to restore the state and continue your calculation in a new job.
 Checkpointing on Hydra can be done conveniently with

 csub, a tool that automates the process of: